e1quem/VolatilityAnalysis/README.md

 #### 3. Further Experimentation

 - Linking this project with news-driven analytics: using breaking news to explain sudden volatility peaks on prediction markets.
-- Implementing up and down misses as trading signals for a theoretical trading project to backtest on various market types.
+- Implementing up and down misses as trading signals for a theoretical trading project.
 - Collecting data ourselves in order to use more signals for advanced models.

 #### 4. Literature